Black hole: Accretion of matter

-In November 2011 the first direct observation of a quasar accretion disk around a supermassive black hole was reported.
+In November 2011, the first direct observation of a quasar accretion disk around a supermassive black hole was reported.

 X-ray binaries

 X-ray binaries are binary star systems that emit a majority of their radiation in the X-ray part of the spectrum.
-These X-ray emissions are generally thought to result when one of the stars (compact object) accretes matter from another (regular) star.
+These X-ray emissions cannot derive from an ordinary star and are generally thought to result when compact object accretes matter from a ordinary star.
 The presence of an ordinary star in such a system provides an opportunity for studying the central object and to determine if it might be a black hole.

-If such a system emits signals that can be directly traced back to the compact object, it cannot be a black hole.
-The absence of such a signal does, however, not exclude the possibility that the compact object is a neutron star.
-By studying the companion star it is often possible to obtain the orbital parameters of the system and to obtain an estimate for the mass of the compact object.
+By studying Doppler shifts in the spectrum of the companion star it is often possible to obtain the orbital parameters of the system and to obtain an estimate for the mass of the compact object.
 If this is much larger than the Tolman–Oppenheimer–Volkoff limit (the maximum mass a star can have without collapsing) then the object cannot be a neutron star and is generally expected to be a black hole.

 The first strong candidate for a black hole, Cygnus X-1, was discovered in this way by Charles Thomas Bolton, Louise Webster, and Paul Murdin in 1972.
+Observations of rotation broadening of the optical star reported in 1986 lead to a mass estimate of 16 solar masses with 7 solar masses as the lower bound.
+Additional observations and analysis lead to a 2011 report for the mass of 14.1±1.0 solar mass for the black hole and 19.2±1.9 solar mass for the optical companion.

-Some doubt, however, remained due to the uncertainties that result from the companion star being much heavier than the candidate black hole.
-Currently, better candidates for black holes are found in a class of X-ray binaries called soft X-ray transients.
-In this class of system, the companion star is of relatively low mass allowing for more accurate estimates of the black hole mass.
-Moreover, these systems actively emit X-rays for only several months once every 10–50 years.
-During the period of low X-ray emission (called quiescence), the accretion disk is extremely faint allowing detailed observation of the companion star during this period.
-One of the best such candidates is V404 Cygni.
+In a class of X-ray binaries called soft X-ray transients, the companion star is of relatively low mass allowing for more accurate estimates of the black hole mass.
+These systems actively emit X-rays for only several months once every 10–50 years.
+During the period of low X-ray emission, called quiescence, the accretion disk is extremely faint, allowing detailed observation of the companion star during this period.
+Numerous black hole candidates have been measured by this method.